gazebosim/docs/ros_installation.md

    * [ROS1 Noetic](https://github.com/gazebosim/ros_gz/tree/noetic#from-source)
      * Be sure of using `export GZ_VERSION=edifice`

-## Using the latest Gazebo binary versions
+## Using the latest Gazebo versions from each Gazebo distribution

 The Gazebo team usually backport and release new versions of each of the supported Gazebo releases and libraries (i.e: bumping `gz-sim 7.0.0` to gz-sim `7.1.0`).
 These